ColinLi33/Explorer/readme.md

 - Add Maps and UI
 - Add fog of war
 - Add cool statistics like # of countries, continents explored, area in miles explored, etc...
+- Maybe be able to compare to other people by overlaying two maps on top of each other